Religion and Morality

 Morality has a long association with religion, and on most ethics panel there's a minister.
-So, it’s natural to ask whether morality essentially depends on God.
+So, it’s natural to ask whether morality essentially depends on God and religion.

-Some philosophers (e.g., Anscombe) have argued as follows:
+Some philosophers (e.g., Anscombe) have argued that morality depends on God because:

 1. Contemporary morality uses the notion of moral obligation.

-2. The notion of moral obligation presuppose that of moral law.
+1. The notion of moral obligation presupposes that of moral law.

 · the relation between God's commands and morality.